Premik/blender_rhubarb_lipsync_ng/dev.md

 * Add [speaker](https://docs.blender.org/manual/en/latest/render/output/audio/speaker.html) as an alternative to Sequencer audio clip
 * The scaled down icons (32x32) still hard to see.
 Pre-scale different set icons?
 * Verify the Dialog file is working
+* When dialog file is specified but file doesn;t exists rhubar_cli ends with `error-code` but not much clue.
+Add check for dialog file.
-* Changel all labels cases to follow Blender style "Foo in Bar"
+* Change all labels cases to follow Blender style "Foo in Bar"
 * Add some simple blender sample file
 * There are still some ogg unsupported format - could have been an user error (ogg file was not really an ogg?)
-* Workflow from Sequencer - Paste sound_strip first, create captures of them and render to NLA,
-* Integrate with Parrot lipsync backend (when already installed)
+* Integrate with Parrot lipsync backend (when already installed), or add new backend based on whisper or similar (onnx?)
-* When dialog file is specified but file doesn;t exists rhubar_cli ends with `error-code` but not much clue.
-Add check for dialog file.

 ## Check
 https://github.com/Hunanbean/Papagayo-NGLipsyncImporterForBlender